 Global Head of Product

-Chief Operating Officer (Interim)
+Chief Operating Officer

-Head of UK Investment Grade Credit
+Global Head of Investment Grade Credit

 Head of Investments, France